andriktr/helm-charts/charts/aks-kyverno-policies/README.md

-policies.requireLabels.validationFailureAction | Policy action acceptable values `audit` or `enforce` | audit policies.requireLabels.background | Controls if rules are applied to existing resources | true policies.requireLabels.excludedNamespaces | List of namespaces to which this policy will be not applied | [] policies.requireLabels.labels | List of labels which will be added to the policy rule and be required by it | ["it-system-code", "responsible", "application", "environment"] policies.requireReadOnlyRootFileSystem.enabled | If true policy will be enabled | true policies.requireReadOnlyRootFileSystem.excludeSystemNamespaces | If true policy will not be applied to the system namespaces | true policies.requireReadOnlyRootFileSystem.excludedNamespaces | List of namespaces to which this policy will be not applied | []
+policies.requireLabels.validationFailureAction | Policy action acceptable values `audit` or `enforce` | audit policies.requireLabels.background | Controls if rules are applied to existing resources | true policies.requireLabels.excludedNamespaces | List of namespaces to which this policy will be not applied | [] policies.requireLabels.labels | List of labels which will be added to the policy rule and be required by it | [] policies.requireReadOnlyRootFileSystem.enabled | If true policy will be enabled | true policies.requireReadOnlyRootFileSystem.excludeSystemNamespaces | If true policy will not be applied to the system namespaces | true policies.requireReadOnlyRootFileSystem.excludedNamespaces | List of namespaces to which this policy will be not applied | []